 An avid wildlife, landscape and travel photographer, Pat can also be found exploring the globe, photographing people and locations including Cuba, Cambodia, Africa, Hawaii, Canada, Europe and the Caribbean Islands.
 She can also be found hiking, skiing or photographing the mountains of northern New England, the Rockies and the Austrian Alps.

-Pat is a founding member of The Seacoast Photographers Studios of Dover, a member of the Professional Photographers of America and several local photography organizations.
-She is a juried, exhibiting member of the NH Art Association, the Massachusetts Plymouth Art Guild and the Best Top Photographer International Photographers Gallery and exhibiting in the Netherlands through 2016.
+Pat is a founding member of The Seacoast Photographers Studios of Dover, a member of the Professional Photographers of America, the NH Chapter of PPA and several local photography organizations.
+She is a juried, exhibiting member of the NH Art Association, the Massachusetts Plymouth Art Guild and the Best Top Photographer International Photographers Gallery and exhibiting in the Netherlands through 2017.
 Her award winning fine art and travel photography has been well received in numerous exhibits and galleries throughout New England, and beyond.

 Pat Corlin Photography